TrashUwU/PokeAssistant/README.md

 ### Is it harmful?
 The bot is completely safe.
 You will not get banned from Pokétwo or Discord.
 But do not show your bot token to others.
 ### How do I update the code?
+Updating is optional.
+If the bot asks you to update, that means it is compulsory not optional.
-Copy the code of [index.js](/src/index.js) and remove everything from the index.js of your REPL.
+For updating, copy the code of [index.js](/src/index.js) and remove everything from the index.js of your REPL.
 Now paste the code.

 ### Made by TrashUwU#8019